ATothMate/simple_etl_task/README.md

 Upon executing the command, the images and the containers will be created.

-The main service, on which the other to are dependant, is the `postgres_db`.
+The main service, on which the other to are dependent, is the `postgres_db`.
- After creation a regular health check is run on this service.
+ After creation, a regular health check is run on this service.
 The service will remain active.

 The next service is the `database_init`, which waits until the `postgres_db`